 All statutory consents and licences required to commence on-site construction activities will be obtained ahead of works commencing, allowing for the appropriate notice period.
 These will include, but are not limited to:

-- Site notices;
+- Site notices:

+- Permit to Work within Grange Castle Business Park;

 - Construction commencement notices; and

-- Licence to connect to existing utilities and mains sewers, where required.

-- Road opening licences.
+- · Road opening licences.

 5.3 Service and Utilities